warezit/ModSauce-Server/README.md

 **If your client crashed before you could upload your log file, do this:**

-(do not use pastebin, your log file will be too large; they restrict file size for free users)
+*Do NOT use pastebin, your log file will be too large; they restrict file size for free users*

 1. Open the ATLauncher
 2. Click "Instances"